albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 ## Unstage files

+Remove file from the stage area or unstage files.

 ```bash
 git unstage _drafts/my-most-used-git-aliases.md
 Unstaged changes after reset:
 M       _drafts/my-most-used-git-aliases.md
 ```

+To setup the alias, copy the following into the `~/.gitconfig` or use `git config --global alias.unstage "reset HEAD --"`.

 ```bash
 unstage = reset HEAD --